IronWill12/TARDIGRADE_TRADER/README.md

 ## Project Overview

 Buying and selling Crypto currency app.
 I will be building the app using the Crypto Compare API [Crypto Compare](https://min-api.cryptocompare.com/).
-The idea is to have a user be able to log in to their account, choose what Crypto they are interested in and set both a "sell price" and a "but price."
+The idea is to have a user be able to log in to their account, choose what Crypto they are interested in and set both a "sell price" and a "buy price."
 Then the app will track the crypto with the API and when it hits eith price it sends a text message, with  [Twilio](https://www.twilio.com/) to the users phone telling them it has hit the price of the specified Crypto.
 The user should also be able to text back to the program telling it a specific buy or sale amount, **in USD,** and the app will make the purchase or sell.

 ## Features